 - Dental damage to teeth due to chomping on ice;

 Note: Eating or drinking too fast can cause bloat in dogs, and that is with or without ice.
-I know my dog personally does not like water with a ton of ice: He turns his nose up.

-Disgusting Water Bowl Ring
+Water Bowl Slime

 Did you ever rub your fingers around the inside rim of your dog’s water bowl?
 If you feel a slimy substance there, you’ve got a problem.
 Clean your dog’s water bowl daily with warm water and dish liquid.